Sandesh22/MovieList/README.md

 # MovieList

-# please install all dependency using npm install
+# run application using npm start it will install the requierd dependency and start the application